-- · Attachments are not supported

-- Extra headers are not supported

-- Overriding the template's subject or body is not supported

-- Anymail's metadata is not supported

-- Anymail's tags are only supported with the AMAZON_SES_MESSAGE_TAG_NAME setting; only a single tag is allowed, and the tag is not directly available to webhooks.
+- Attachments and alternative parts (including AMPHTML) are not supported - Extra headers are not supported - Overriding the template's subject or body is not supported - Anymail's metadata is not supported - Anymail's tags are only supported with the AMAZON_SES_MESSAGE_TAG_NAME setting; only a single tag is allowed, and the tag is not directly available to webhooks.
 (See Tags and metadata above.)